 They prefer moist soil, but the roots will rot if the potting mix stays too wet.
-That makes drainage essential to ensure moisture doesn’t puddle at any point and leads to root rot.
+That makes drainage essential to ensure moisture doesn’t puddle at any point and lead to root rot.

 What are the primary considerations for soil when repotting Ficus Audrey plants?

-When repotting a Ficus Audrey plant, make sure the soil is light, fast-draining, and high in peat moss for moisture retention.
+When repotting a Ficus Audrey plant, ensure the soil is light, fast-draining, and high in peat moss for moisture retention.
 Use compost or worm castings to ensure there’s also a steady source of natural nutrients as well.

 Does the size of the plant affect the soil mix for Ficus Audrey plants?

 Large and well-developed Ficus Audrey plants still need the same essential mix.
 Small plants may grow better in cacti mix since they can be more sensitive than bigger plants to root rot.

 Does the potting container influence the type of soil mix for Ficus Audrey plants?

 Poor draining pots are hard to compensate for with soil mix alone.
 Stick to adequately sized and well-draining pots to ensure that the soil mix can do its job.